timofeysie/quallasuyu/README.md

 The following issue appears to be about to be resolved:
 [fix(frontend): tsconfig paths resolution #1233](https://github.com/nrwl/nx/pull/1233)

 A comment 13 days ago says *all Tsconfig paths should work*.
 I should hope so.
+However, it mentions paths with an asterix, not an '@', so maybe these issues are not related?